atom/atom/docs/publishing-a-package.md

 digit of the version before publishing so the published version will be `0.1.0` and the Git tag created will be `v0.1.0`.

+The `patch` option to the publish command tells apm to increment the third digit of the version before publishing so the published version will be `0.0.1` and the Git tag created will be `v0.0.1`.

 In the future you can run `apm publish major` to publish the `1.0.0` version but since this was the first version being published it is a good idea to start with a minor release.